 Searching for a good podcast?
 If you're looking for a motivational, uplifting one you could try The Diary Of A CEO hosted by Steven Bartlett or Fearne Cotton's Happy Place. if you're looking for a giggle there's Sh**ged Married Annoyed with Chris and Rosie Ramsay.
 Perhaps you're after a gripping storyline for a dose of escapism - Sweet Bobby is climing up the Podcast Charts on Spotify in 2022.
 If you're after a couple of friends to keep you company, opt for Should I Delete That by former HELLO! columnist Alex Light and Em Clarkson.
 Another personal favourite?
 The Celebrity Memoir Book Club hosted by Claire and Ashley.
 If you don't hate time to read a celebrity memoir, let these two comics read it for you - and trust us, you'll be shocked at some of the revelations.

 Oh, and be sure to listen to HELLO!'s new podcast, The Daily Lowdown, to get all the exciting celebrity news and inside showbiz knowledge.

 9. Watch something fun on TV

-If you haven't already binge-watched some of 2020's most popular upbeat shows and movies, it's time to do it!
-For a colourful mood boost, The Prom's costumes and show tunes will have you dancing in your living room.
-To imagine your future travel adventures (and OUTFITS!) there's Emily in Paris, while Schitt's Creek is fab for some major LOLs.
-Watch Never Have I Ever to re-live your most awkward teen romance moments, or check out Shondaland's Bridgerton for a soapy period piece that will have you fully hooked.
+If you haven't already binge-watched some of 2021's most popular upbeat shows and movies, it's time to do it!
+To imagine your future travel adventures (and OUTFITS!) there's Emily in Paris, and Selling Sunset, while Schitt's Creek is fab for some major LOLs.
+Watch & Just Like That on Sky re-live your SATC obsession, or check out Harlem on Amazon Prime that will have you fully hooked.